 Promoting Healthy, Functional Smiles For Life

 Drs.
-Nasso, Olsen, and Napolitano are committed to preserving the oral health of you and your family so that you all can keep your teeth for life.
+Nasso, Olsen, and Napolitano are committed to preserving the oral health of you and your family so that you all can have healthy teeth for life.
 They have the necessary training and expertise to provide preventative care, which means they’ll keep your smile clear from disease and decay, identify potential issues, and educate you about strong oral hygiene habits.

-If your smile needs a little care, our Staten Island dentists feature an array of services that can solve any dental issue while providing optimal results that you’ll cherish for years to come.
+If your smile needs a little care, our Staten Island family dentists feature an array of services that can solve any dental issue while providing optimal results that you’ll cherish for years to come.

 Some of our general dentistry services include:

-If your smile has been affected by decay, our team of dentists can use a dental filling to restore its shape and function.
+If your tooth has been affected by decay, our team of dentists can use a dental filling to restore its shape and function.
 Fillings involve removing the decayed area of the tooth and replacing it with a tooth-colored composite resin.

-Fillings aren’t only useful for correcting teeth.
-They also work to prevent further damage by closing off areas where bacteria can enter.
+Composite fillings aren’t only useful for correcting teeth.
+They also work to prevent further damage by closing off vulnerable areas where bacteria can enter.

-Root canals allow us to salvage the structure of the tooth and avoid extraction.
-If your tooth is too weak to support itself following root canal therapy, our dentists may use a dental crown to provide the finishing touch, creating an equally stunning and durable result.
+Root canal therapy allows us to salvage the structure of your tooth and avoid extraction.
+If your tooth is too weak to support itself following root canal therapy, our Staten Island dentists may use a porcelain crown to provide the finishing touch, creating an equally stunning and durable result.

 Oral Cancer Screening

-An oral cancer screening is an examination that our dentists will perform during your routine visits, looking for signs of cancer or precancerous conditions.
+An oral cancer screening is an examination that our dentists will perform during your routine dental checkups, looking for signs of cancer or precancerous conditions.

 Each year, it’s estimated that 53,000 Americans will be diagnosed with oral cancer.
-However, since this condition can be fatal without treatment, it’s crucial to start treatment as soon as possible.
+Since this condition can be fatal without treatment, it’s crucial to start treatment as soon as possible.
 The earlier we can identify the issue, the better chance you have of beating it.

 Gum Disease Treatment

-During your biannual checkups, we’ll clean your teeth, but we’ll also examine your gums for signs of infection.
+During your biannual checkups, we’ll examine your gums for any signs of infection.
 Gum disease can lead to severe consequences for your oral health, but it’s easily treatable in the early stages.